rohsingh26/bitdiscuss/README.md

 </div>

-Students can post their doubts and can have group discussion
+Students can post their doubts and can have group discussion on this platform.